Do I Need a Will? A Question Everyone Needs To Answer

 There’s no need to record your will with the state.
 Just keep it in a safe place.
 Make sure that the executor knows where the will is and has access to it.
 Locking the will in your safe deposit box isn’t a good idea unless the executor has a key.

-Many good self-help books are available.
+Many good self-help books are available as are online solutions.
 Kits are available that will provide you with basic forms.
 They’ll give you the fancy “lawyer-speak” that you need.
 Compare their standard format to the requirements of your state.
 State law rules, not the kit.

 And remember, too, that calling in a lawyer isn’t an all-or-nothing proposition.
 Some are willing to answer your questions for a fee even if they don’t prepare the document.
 They may also be willing to review a will that you’ve prepared.
 And you can also negotiate the fees for a complete will.
 In simple cases, a few phone calls could unearth an attorney who would do it for a fee you can afford.